Devender0077/hrms-go/src/assets/lottie/README.md

-# Lottie Animations for HRMS
+# Lottie Animations for HRMS v2

-This directory contains Lottie JSON animation files from IconScout for the HRMS application.
+This directory contains Lottie JSON animation files for the HRMS application.
+These animations can be used to enhance the user experience with smooth, lightweight animations.

 ## Directory Structure